umbraco/UmbracoDocs/14/umbraco-commerce/tutorials/getting-started-with-commerce.md

 ---
 description: "A guide to setting up Umbraco Commerce, including an introduction to basic concepts and configuration."
 ---
-# A Beginner's Guide to Umbraco Commerce
+# Getting started with Umbraco Commerce: The Backoffice

-This tutorial focuses exclusively on setting up Umbraco Commerce, introducing key concepts, and the configuration process.
+This tutorial focuses exclusively on setting up Umbraco Commerce, introducing key concepts, and the configuration process in the Backoffice.
 It has been tested on the latest releases of **Umbraco CMS version 14** and **Umbraco Commerce version 14**.

 {% hint style="info" %}
 This tutorial does not provide instructions for building a complete eCommerce website.
-It focusses solely on the setup through the Umbraco backoffice.
+It focuses solely on the setup through the Umbraco Backoffice.
 {% endhint %}

 ## Introduction